We fence so much within our puny minds

 but try it anyway

 nothing left remaining to be bruised

-perhaps it is that way also with you]).
+maybe it is that way too with you]).

 For if you do